EvanQuan/qvim/README.md

 Updating
 --------

+**It turns out that since repo access is required to pull from Github, that makes these update scripts (or even updating at all) kind of impossible if you're not me (or someone with access).
+In that case, I guess the next best thing to do would be to delete `.vim` and reinstall.**

 To update everthing, run `complete_update.sh`.
 This will set `settings.vim` to the default values:
 ```bash
 bash ~/.vim/complete_update.sh
 ```